ChristianKienle/cdk/docs/docs/components/tooltip/README.md

 # Tooltip
 You can use `@vue-cdk/tooltip` to attach tooltips to any element/component.
-You simply whatever you want with `CTooltip` and et voilà: A tooltip appears when the user hovers over the enclosed child.
+You simply wrap whatever you want with `CTooltip` and et voilà: A tooltip appears when the user hovers over the enclosed child.

 ## Installation
 ```sh